 In my classes and labs, I focus on algorithms (procedures for doing computations) and data structures (how to organize data so that algorithms can process them efficiently).
-I strive to design algorithms that can be proven to yield correct results fast, even when a large amount of data needs to be processed or searched.
-More specifically, I focus on algorithms that process geometric data or geometric networks, such as found in geographic information systems—this also leads me to study mathematical properties of tessellations and space-filling curves.
-Sometimes the goal of the algorithm design is that a computer computes a representation of the data, efficiently and correctly, that can subsequently be interpreted by humans, efficiently and correctly.
+Usually, I focus on algorithms that process geometric data or geometric networks, such as found in geographic information systems—this also leads me to study mathematical properties of tessellations and space-filling curves.
+Sometimes the goal of my algorithm design work is that a computer constructs a representation of the data, efficiently and correctly, that is optimized for efficient interpretation by humans.